+2.6.1.1 Membership

-- 2.6.1.1 Membership.
-The Admissions and Procedures Committee is appointed annually by the Basic Degree Council at its first meeting in the academic year.
-It comprises the Chair of the Basic BDC, the TST Registrar, who acts as secretary for the Committee, two college representatives selected by the BDC, according to the TST By-law, and one representative of the University of Toronto. - 2.6.1.2 Function.
+The Admissions and Procedures Committee is appointed annually by the Basic Degree Committee at its first meeting in the academic year.
+It comprises the Chair of the Basic BDC, the TST Registrar, who acts as secretary for the Committee, two college representatives selected by the BDC, according to the TST By-law, and one representative of the University of Toronto.

+2.6.1.2 Function

 The Admissions and Procedures Committee shall rule on cases that come to it in accordance with the provisions of the Basic Degree Handbook.
-The Admissions and Procedures Committee reports to the Basic Degree Council at least annually.
-It reports every case that comes before it, removing identifying information as necessary to protect privacy. - 2.6.1.3 Conflict of interest.
+The Admissions and Procedures Committee reports to the Basic Degree Committee, at least, annually.
+It reports every case that comes before it, removing identifying information as necessary to protect privacy.

+2.6.1.3 Conflict of interest

 Members of the Committee will not vote on cases presented by his or her own college.

-2.6.2 The Curriculum Committee
+2.6.2 TST Basic Degree Appeals Committee

-- 2.6.2.1 Membership.
-The Curriculum Committee is appointed annually by the Basic Degree Council at its first meeting in the academic year.
-It shall comprise the Chair of the Basic Degree Council, the TST Registrar, who acts as secretary for the Committee, a representative of each department, and one representative of the University of Toronto. - 2.6.2.2 Function.
-The Curriculum Committee has responsibility for such matters as come before it in accordance with the provisions of the Basic Degree Handbook and the TST Administrative Procedures Manual.
-The Committee reports to the Basic Degree Council annually. - 2.6.3 TST Basic Degree Appeals Committee At the start of each academic year, the BDC shall appoint an Appeals Committee consisting of five persons: one faculty member of the BDC, two other regular members of the TST faculty, a U of T faculty member, and a BD student.
-One of the TST faculty members will be appointed by the BDC as chair of the Appeals Committee.
-In addition, the ADC should identify at least one alternate member for each individual on the committee.
+At the start of each academic year, the BDC shall appoint an Appeals Committee consisting of five persons: one faculty member of the BDC, two other regular members of the TST faculty, a UofT faculty member, and a BD student.
+One of the TST faculty members will be appointed by the BDC as chair of the BD Appeals Committee.
+In addition, the BDC should identify at least one alternate member for each individual on the committee.
 Alternate members may be called on by the BDC in situations where a conflict of interest has been identified or where a regular member is unable to serve.
 The TST Registrar is a non-voting member who serves as Secretary.

-3 STRUCTURE OF THE ACADEMIC PROGRAMS
+3. STRUCTURE OF THE ACADEMIC PROGRAMS